Recording a Run

 --daemon-socket <PATH>

 The local socket of the privileged staxd daemon.
-Default: /var/run/staxd.sock — the path sudo stax setup installs.
-You only need this if you're running staxd somewhere non-standard.
+Default: /var/run/staxd.sock (on Linux this resolves to /run/staxd.sock, the path sudo stax setup installs).
+Override it only if you run staxd somewhere non-standard.
+On Linux, if no staxd socket is present, stax records in-process instead.

 After recording